A government initiated independent review by John Cridland in March has proposed bringing forward the move to a state pension age (SPA) of 68.

 Not only is it likely to adopt something very close to the 2037−2039 window, but it may also follow another recommendation of Mr Cridland; namely the abolition of the triple lock increases to state pensions – introduced by the coalition in 2010 providing a guarantee to increase the state pension every year by the higher of inflation, average earnings or a minimum of 2.5%.
 The guarantee was introduced to protect pensioners from meaningless increases, such as the 75p a week increase that was given in 2000, and to make sure their income was not eroded by the gradual increase in the cost of living – from 2020.

-The value of your investment can go down as well as up and you may not get back the full amount you invested.
+Please Note: The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
 The Financial Conduct Authority does not regulate tax advice.